stefslon/exportToPPTX/README.md

 exportToPPTX('addtable',tableData,...)
 ```

 Adds PowerPoint table to the current slide.
 Requires table content to be supplied in the form of a cell matrix.
 This command does not return any values.
 All of the `addtext` (textbox) additional options apply to the table as well.
+All of the `addtext` (textbox) additional options apply to individual table cells as well.

 ```matlab
 exportToPPTX('save',filename)